nick-util/linux_config/README.md

 #### Base install
 The base install is ./basic_utils.
 It has all the dependencies for everything in this repo.
+Install this before everything.